How to Recognize a Toxic Work Environment and Get Out Alive

-If you are so miserable at work that you find yourself miserable at home, in your relationships and with your hobbies than your toxic professional life is seeping into every other aspect of your life.
+If you are so miserable at work that you find yourself miserable at home, in your relationships, and with your hobbies, then your toxic professional life is seeping into every other aspect of your life.
 You may find yourself constantly talking about work and complaining about your boss when you should be enjoying your time off.
 Eventually, your loved ones will become tired of your negative talk and complaining, and your personal life will take a major hit.

-Your boss and upper management should always be clear about deadlines, your work performance, meeting times, changes within your role and a disastrous toxic within the company.
+Your boss and upper management should always be clear about things like deadlines, your work performance, meeting times, and changes within your role.
 If you seem to always find out about these big changes after they happen because everything is kept a secret, then there is something terribly wrong.

 Finding a solution to the problem